 - 1/2 teaspoon cayenne pepper

 - 1 Tablespoon tomato paste

 - 1 cup uncooked long grain rice (see notes*)

 - Add all the ingredients except the shrimp into the slow cooker and stir.

-- Cook on low for 7-8 hours (high for 3-4 hours), in the last 15 minutes add in the shrimp.
+- Cook on low for 7-8 hours (high for 3-4 hours).
+Add int the uncooked rice about 1 hour before finishing.